 A strong looking thistle shaped flower, great for buttonholes and arranging within larger floral designs for venues.
 Perfect for an Autumn themed wedding.

 Outdoor Decorations for September

 A thistle type flower is wonderful for adding texture to designs.
 Arrange with softer flowers like scabious or Eustoma.
 It is a little prickly so beware of using it in buttonholes etc. There are quite a few similar thistle type flowers like Eryngium (Sea Holly) which are softer.

 Lapel Corsages of Blush roses, mixed foliages and Eryngium (Thistle type flowers)

 Meaning: Forever Yours

-A true seasonal British flower - there are so many beautiful colours, sizes and varieties to choose from.
-When buying British give your florist a free reign to choose the very best for you, don't rely on certain types always being available.
+An actual seasonal British flower - there are so many beautiful colours, sizes and varieties to choose from.
+When buying British give your florist a free rein to choose the very best for you, don't rely on certain types always being available.

 Colour choices: Everything apart from blue and green.

 Dahlias work well in most designs for September - Autumn weddings.

 Often overlooked for weddings but certainly should be considered for Churches and reception flowers.
 They are good value for large designs and provide a statement bloom.
 The central stamens which can cause pollen staining must be removed, even from unopen flowers.
 Many lilies have no fragrance.